matter-labs/zinc/zinc-book/src/02-basic-concepts/01-input-output.md

 # Input and output

-Secret witness are the arguments of the program for which the circuit is implemented.
+The arguments of the `main` function are the secret witness data, and the result of the function is the public data.
 The prover must provide secret witness data in order to generate proofs.
 The verifier must provide the same public input to verify the satisfiability of the proof.

-The arguments of the `main` function are the secret witness data, and the result of the function is the public data.

 The following example illustrates a circuit proving knowledge of some `sha256` hash preimage: